kdheepak/kdheepak.github.io/content/23-technical_writing.md

 * `--latex-engine=pdflatex` : latex engine
 * `--latex-template=latex.template` : latex template file

+With html files, you can specify the following

+* `--template=html.template` : html template file
+* `--css=cssfile.css` : css file

+With docx files unfortunately, you cannot specify a template (at the time of writing this post).
+You can however, specify a reference-docx, which might do the job

+* `--reference-docx=reference.docx` : docx for reference styles

+These are additional arguments that allow you to use citations when writing academic papers.

 * `--filter pandoc-citeproc` : filter to parse citations
 * `--csl=CSLFILE` : define a citation style sheet e.g. ieee.csl
 * `--bibliography=BIBFILE` : look for citations from a bibliography

+`pandoc` will find the appropriate citation from a .bib file and add it to your Bibliography according to the style sheet you specify.
+It works great and I've had no issues with it so far.

 Also, I've found the following filters useful.